observablehq/framework/docs/config.md

 ## interpreters

-The interpreters option specifies additional languages for data loaders, indicating the extension and associated interpreter (see [routing](./loaders#routing) for details).
-The list of supported interpreters defaults to:
+The **interpreters** option specifies additional interpreted languages for data loaders, indicating the file extension and associated interpreter (see [loader routing](./loaders#routing) for more).
+The default list of interpreters is:

 ```js run=false
 {